 And far too often, that interaction is also the last that they have with the company, because the authorised company representative that they encounter on the other end is unknowledgable, impatient, or simply unable to communicate in a way that is accessible to the customer.
 And that’s assuming that the initial contact even goes through; which, given the variety of platforms and contact methods used by today’s customers, might be a different problem altogether.

-A contact center is a virtual ‘hub’ through which all customer contacts are managed.
-Operating as part of a company’s existing customer relationship management (CRM) solution, contact centers generally take the form of software that has been integrated into the various contact media used by customers, such as email, online inquiries, call centers, and live chat.
+A contact centre is a virtual ‘hub’ through which all customer contacts are managed.
+Operating as part of a company’s existing customer relationship management (CRM) solution, contact centres generally take the form of software that has been integrated into the various contact media used by customers, such as email, online inquiries, call centres, and live chat.

-Contact centers exist to provide quick-yet-viable solutions to client pain points.
-As such, the most important factor in contact center success is the ability to satisfy customers.
+Contact centres exist to provide quick-yet-viable solutions to client pain points.
+As such, the most important factor in contact centre success is the ability to satisfy customers.
 This means that your agents should be friendly, knowledgeable, and able to communicate well.
-But beyond these obvious points, the effectiveness of your contact center will also depend upon the software that is being used.
+But beyond these obvious points, the effectiveness of your contact centre will also depend upon the software that is being used.

 The three most important features of any contact centre software are flexibility, scalability, and compatibility with existing CRM tools.
 In essence, you need something that can be adapted to fit your business, rather than something that forces you to adapt your business to it.
 Familiarise yourself with contact centre reviews, so that you can see what other adopters have had to say about specific solutions before you commit.